wendahere/GoGetter/Journal.md

 DATA FOR RGB LED <--> Pin 12

 Mr Soh drove Wen Da and Allen to Mr Liow's workshop.
-We tested the drawer slide and it worked fine except the screws at the side, we used were too thick, it rubbed against the drawer slide edge.
-We are replacing it with a cheese head.
+We tested the drawer slide and it worked fine except the  socket head screws used for the feed trays interfered with the drawer slide, it rubbed against the edge of the drawer slide.
+We are replacing it with a pan head screws that has a smaller foorprint than socket head screws.

+**insert pic of problem**

 Wen Da's PCB had a problem, the Pi does not have enough current to switch on the relay.
 Wen Da will be adding a high-side switch transistor to power the relay.